 So you've been making your own salad dressing lately!
 Yay for you!
 Bottle them up in a hermetic glass bottle, write the dressing name on the blank side of a bread tag, and slip it onto the metal topper cage.

-Buy: Hermetic Glass Bottles, from $3.50 for 4.25 ounces at The Container Store
+Buy: Hermetic Glass Bottles, from $3.50 for 4.25-ounce bottle at The Container Store